 Bruschetta with Tomatoes, Basil and Balsamic Vinegar

-Juicy, sweet tomatoes infused with balsamic vinegar, basil and garlic, topped with shaved parmesan cheese on a crispy warm French baguette
+Juicy, sweet tomatoes infused with balsamic vinegar, basil and garlic, topped with shaved parmesan cheese on a crispy warm baguette.
+A light and delicious appetizer!

 - 1/4 cup fresh basil leaves (packed)

 - 1 tsp sugar

 Dice fresh roma tomatoes and mince garlic.
 Slice basil leaves into thin strips.
 When dicing tomatoes, remove seeds and juice from tomatoes.
 Try to get the diced tomatoes as dry as possible.

 In a large bowl, combine diced tomatoes, olive oil, balsamic vinegar, basil, garlic, and sugar.
 Add more balsamic vinegar if need, and add salt and pepper to taste.

 Stir mixture and let it sit for 15 minutes, or up to a couple of hours.